equinor/SolubilityCCS/.github/CODE_OWNERSHIP.md

 ---

-Remember: The code owner review requirement helps maintain the high quality and reliability of the corrosion analysis system.
+Remember: The code owner review requirement helps maintain the high quality and reliability of the acid formation analysis system.